sidramesh2018/calc/README.md

   If this is undefined and `DEBUG` is true, then a built-in Fake UAA Provider will be used to "simulate" cloud.gov login.

-* `WHITELISTED_IPS` is a python-formatted array that specifies IPs that the REST API will accept requests from.
+* `WHITELISTED_IPS` is a comma-separated string of IP addresses that specifies IPs that the REST API will accept requests from.
 Any IPs not in the list attempting to access the API will receive a 403 Forbidden response.
-Example:
-  `['127.0.0.1', '192.168.1.1']`.
+  Example: `127.0.0.1,192.168.1.1`.

 * `API_HOST` is the relative or absolute URL used to access the API hosted by CALC.
 It defaults to `/api/` but may need to be changed